Lanreath/Inventory-Management-System/User Guide.md

 ![AddCustomerInput](images/addcustomerinput.png)

 A new customer will be added to the table.
-The section is highlighted in the image below:

 ![AddCustomerTable](images/addcustomertable.png)